 This means dumbbells, of course.
 But a woman can also hold onto weight plates.

-Rubber-coated weight plates have openings that make holding them a lot easier than the non-rubber-coated weight plates.
+Some makes of rubber-coated weight plates have openings that make holding them a lot easier than the non-rubber-coated weight plates.

 Kettlebells can also be used.
 And of course, a woman can use barbells.
 However, barbells will be cumbersome and require more room and an element of balance.
 I suggest sticking with the dumbbells, plates or kettlebells.